mstksg/inCode/copy/entries/huffman-3.md

 Loading the metadata is a snap, and it uses what we learned earlier from `runStateT` and `Parser`s.

-Here, our `Parser` is `decode`, from the *pipes-binary* package (and not from *binary*), and it does more or less exactly what you'd expect: it reads in binary data from the source stream, consuming it until it has a successful (or unsuccessful) parse, as given by the *binary* package talked about in [Part 2][part 2].
+Here, our `Parser` is `PB.decode`, from the *pipes-binary* package (and not from *binary*), and it does more or less exactly what you'd expect: it reads in binary data from the source stream, consuming it until it has a successful (or unsuccessful) parse, as given by the *binary* package talked about in [Part 2][part 2].
 The "result" is the `Either` containing the success or failure, and the "leftover", consumed source stream.

 In our case: